damopewpew/samp.js/README.md

 You can register as many of these events as many times as you want in any script.

 Returning 0 will stop event propagation for that event ( except for in the case of OnPlayerCommandText and OnRconCommand ).

+Note: For the RconCommand to work (include loadjs,unloadjs,reloadjs) you need to have at least 1 filterscript loaded with the OnRconCommand callback ( this is a sa-mp limitation ).

 ##### The Player Object